 - What does Blockchain-as-a-service do?

 With distributed ledger technology, blockchain serves as a digital spreadsheet or ledger that keeps records in a transparent way with no central data storage.
-Bitcoin is a classic example of the public blockchain.
-People residing in any part of the world can easily look up a Bitcoin transaction and access to information on the public ledgers.
+Bitcoin is a classic example of a public blockchain.
+People residing in any part of the world can easily look up a Bitcoin transaction and access information on the public ledgers.
 But in case you don’t know, Blockchain can be owned jointly by the public as well as privately owned.

 The emergence of BaaS can be attributed to the growing investments in private blockchain development by different enterprises.
 The privatization of blockchain, as its name suggests, means that access is only granted to that particular company.

 What does a private blockchain do?
 With a private blockchain, any transaction can be transferred to and synchronized with the ledger, which guarantees transparency, encryption, and security.
-What’s more, the transactions conducted through private blockchain are speedy with almost zero transaction fee, which is of great benefit to the internal operations of the financial and banking institutions.
+What’s more, the transactions conducted through private blockchain are speedy with almost zero transaction fees, which is of great benefit to the internal operations of the financial and banking institutions.

 For example, tech giant Microsoft provides BaaS through Azure.
 Another giant IBM also provides blockchain-as-a-service platform services.
-IBM Blockchain Platform made ten of thousands of lines of code available to the Hyperledger Project to help developers easily build secure distributed ledgers, and banks, in particular, speed up processing business.
+IBM Blockchain Platform made tens of thousands of lines of code available to the Hyperledger Project to help developers easily build secure distributed ledgers, and banks, in particular, speed up processing business.
 A new platform is built to facilitate the normally time-consuming cross-border payments and settlements, elevating the efficiency of financial transactions.